by

 Common failure points include tube intersections, especially at the

 bottom bracket and fork crown, and also the dropouts.
-If you think you
+If you think

-switch the parts over in most cases.
+charge labor to switch the parts over in most cases.

-Solution: Is the front derailleur cable protruding and
+Solution: Is the front derailleur cable protruding

-so it can’t touch the crankarm.
+cable so it can’t touch the crankarm.

 Reader Julian Earl from the UK had this tick.
-He explains, "I cannot
+He explains, "I

-with every pedal revolution.
+tick with every pedal revolution.
 Solution:

 The problem was too long an end on the cable to the front derailleur